 Two endowed positions at The Family Institute — the Patricia M. Nielsen Research Chair and the Kovler Research Scholar — are currently occupied by Northwestern University faculty from the Department of Psychology.

-The Center for Applied Psychological and Family Studies offers three Master's-level programs – Master of Science in Marriage & Family Therapy, Master of Arts in Counseling: On-Campus Learning and Master of Arts in Counseling: Online Learning – taught by The Family Institute scientist-practitioners.
+The Center for Applied Psychological and Family Studies offers two Master’s-level programs — Master of Science in Marriage & Family Therapy and Master of Arts in Counseling — taught by The Family Institute scientist-practitioners.